gregorykan/glass_lake/README.md

 ramifications:

-- ramifications are the addresses representing the points being made by the player, or the questions being asked
+- ramifications are the addresses representing the array of consequences/possibilities of the points being made by the player, or the questions being asked
 - these are 'cards' being laid down by the player
 - these are the addresses that can be reached in one step
 - (point of confusion: are these the questions or the possible answers to questions?)